baharev/sdopt-tearing/docs/index.rst

    Spiked form obtained with the greedy tearing heuristic, no lookahead

-There are five spikes: The gray entry on the diagonal also counts as a spike.
+There are five spikes without lookahead: The gray entry on the diagonal also counts as a spike.

 .. figure:: ./pics/MindegWithLookahead.png